reebme/financial-attitudes-clustering/README.md

 | fin44a1.d.10 | Worried about not having enough money for old age: very worried, urban (% age 15+) |
 | fin44a1.d.3 | Worried about not having enough money for old age: very worried, young (% ages 15-24) |

-### Data Processing

-The raw data was cleaned and processed as follows: